Link copied!

 A summary graphic explaining AI files as a brand's master source, highlighting vector-based quality and editable layers for logos and design assets.

-AI stands for Adobe Illustrator Document, and unlike final image products like JPEGs or PNGs, it serves as the native "working" file where professional designs are born.
-Because it is a vector-based format, it uses mathematical formulas rather than pixels to define shapes, allowing you to scale a logo from the size of a business card to a massive billboard without any loss in clarity or quality.
+AI stands for Adobe Illustrator document.
+Unlike output formats like JPEG or PNG, an AI file is the native working file where professional designs are built.
+It's vector-based, so a logo can scale from a business card to a billboard without any loss in quality.

-These master source files preserve all layers, fonts, and editable paths, making them the most versatile asset in your brand's library.
-You should always store your original AI files safely; they are the "master keys" that a professional designer will need whenever you require a brand update or need to generate new, high-quality exports for web or print.
+AI files preserve all layers, fonts, and editable paths.
+They're the most versatile asset in your brand library.
+Store your original AI files carefully.
+A professional designer will need them any time your brand requires an update or a new high-quality export.

 A summary graphic highlighting WebP benefits: 25-35% smaller files, superior compression, and support for lossy, lossless, transparency, and animation.

-WebP is a modern image format developed by Google specifically to provide superior compression and performance for the web, effectively acting as a more efficient replacement for JPEG and PNG.
-It is often described as the "Swiss Army Knife" of web formats because it supports both lossy and lossless compression, as well as high-quality transparency and animation, all while maintaining file sizes that are typically 25% to 35% smaller than traditional formats.
+WebP is a modern image format developed by Google for superior compression and performance on the web.
+It supports both lossy and lossless compression, as well as transparency and animation, while keeping file sizes roughly 25% to 35% smaller than traditional JPEG or PNG files.

 Smaller files translate directly to faster website loading speeds, which significantly improves both your search engine rankings and the overall experience for your users.
 With near-universal support across all modern browsers like Chrome, Safari, and Firefox, WebP has become the best choice for ensuring your digital content is both beautiful and lightning-fast.

-Here’s another practical take away: if you have a logo you should have at least three variations stored away: a PNG (for web/digital) an SVG (for scalability/web development), and a PDF (for professional printing).
-If you only have one variation and it’s a low resolution JPG then that’s something you should attend to prior to your next print job.
+If you have a logo, you should have at least three versions stored: a PNG for web and digital use, an SVG for scalability and web development, and a PDF for professional printing.
+If you only have one version and it's a low-resolution JPEG, that's worth addressing before your next print job.

 Lionel Lowery

-Lionel works with small and mid-size businesses and nonprofits across the Triad, including Winston-Salem, Greensboro, and beyond, to clarify their message, strengthen their brand, and build marketing systems that actually hold up.
-Through LIONEL.MKTG, he brings together digital marketing, social media strategy, and graphic design for organizations that are done guessing and ready to move forward.
+Lionel works with businesses and nonprofits across the Piedmont Triad (including Winston-Salem and Greensboro) and virtually with organizations nationwide, to clarify their brand messaging, strengthen their brand identity, and build digital marketing systems that actually hold up.
+Through LIONEL.MKTG, he brings together digital marketing, social media strategy, and brand design services for organizations that are done guessing and ready to move forward.